 Our first few meetings will give both of us the opportunity to get to know each other and decide if we are a good fit to work together.
+Initial meetings are usually more structured than subsequent therapy sessions.
+I will ask questions about your history and background.
 We will talk about your concerns and your goals for therapy.
 We will also discuss the therapy process and answer any questions you have.

 Can you help me?